noelcv/rustprojects/testing/README.md

 3. `cargo test` will run the tests
 4. We can run a subset of the tests by filtering
 5. `Doc-tests` is for helping having documentation of the results
+6. We can add custom failure messages to document the meaning of an assertion

+By introducing reliable tests, if we introduce bugs, it will be easier to spot them.

 ```rust
 pub fn add(left: usize, right: usize) -> usize {